thezultimate/webviz-subsurface-on-radix/README.md

 - Create a storage account underneath your Omnia subscription or for your [Omnia Application](https://docs.omnia.equinor.com/)
 - Create a blob container under your storage account
+- You will need to have 'Storage Blob Data Contributor' role in order to be able to upload to storage account

 # First time creation